Sumitpodder/iot-heart-disease-predicton/README.md

-# IoT Heart Disease Predictor
+# IoT Heart Disease Predicton

 A real-time IoT-based Heart Disease detector that collects data from sensors and predicts heart disease using machine learning.